god-of-errors/RpgCombatSystemBlog/index.md

 ## BaseSkill
 The BaseSkill class serves as a important component within the RPG system, providing units with the ability to attack and interact with others.
 It contains essential attributes such as a name, the MP needed for the attack, power, and skill type.
 Additionally, it can include an elemental attribute and buffs/debuffs that it applies when used, if need be.

 The primary function of note is the Use function, where, after receiving a user and a target, the skill executes its defined action.
 The true power of the BaseSkill class lies in its versatility, allowing developers the freedom to define various actions when inherited.
-This flexibility enables the creation of skills that can dynamically adapt to different scenarios, such as a healing skill that, when used on an enemy, deals damage, or an attacking skill that summons a mech to attack for you.
+This flexibility enables the creation of skills that can dynamically adapt to different scenarios, such as a healing skill that, when used on an undead enemy, deals damage, or an attacking skill that summons a mech to attack for you.

 Here's an example of a healing skill's Use function: